 Take a walk

 To enter the centre of old Bhaktapur one has to buy a ticket at one of the many ticket stalls surrounding it.
-The fee goes into preserving the City of Devotees, and it sure is needed – not least after the earthquake of 2015.
+The fee goes into preserving the City of Devotees.
+This sure is needed – not least after the earthquake of 2015.
 If you are on a guided tour the admission fee will probably be included up front.
-The streets in this “monumental” part of town (the wider town has about 80,000 inhabitants making it the third largest in the Kathmandu valley) have jointly the shape of a rectangle spreading from east to west.
+The streets in this “monumental” part of town have jointly the shape of a rectangle spreading from east to west.
+The wider town has about 80,000 inhabitants making it the third largest in the Kathmandu valley.

 I entered at the eastern end and made my way to the Durbar Square and beyond to the west.
 This part of town sees no rickshaws or taxis, thus making it very quiet.
 It may also be quite dusty.